JithinKS97/riddle/README.md

 Access the App at http://nknriddle.xyz/

 <b> Note - The app is hosted in IPFS.
-We would recommend Brave browser with <a href="https://www.youtube.com/watch?v=jTDkTQiKzJA">IPFS enabled (In local node mode)</a> to access it though you can access it with other browsers also.
+We would recommend Brave browser with <a href="https://www.youtube.com/watch?v=jTDkTQiKzJA">IPFS enabled (In local node mode)</a> to access it.
+You can also access it from other browsers.

 # Communication protocol